 We are with those who need a helping hand...

 Social Security administers the Supplemental Security Income (SSI) program, which pays monthly benefits to people with limited income and resources who are disabled, blind, or age 65 or older.
 Blind or disabled children may also get SSI.

 And we will be there for years to come...

 Yes, Social Security is relevant for you and will be there when you are ready to retire!
 Social Security has continuously revised and transformed over time to meet the changing needs of the public.

-The Social Security Trust Fund is fully funded through 2034.
-Even if legislative changes are not made before 2034, we’ll still be able to pay 79 percent of each benefit due.
+The two Social Security trust funds will be able to pay all benefits in full and on time until 2034.
+Even if legislative changes are not made before 2034, we’ll still be able to pay 77 percent of each benefit due.
 Social Security will continue to help secure today and tomorrow for you and generations to come.